Tired of the heat and looking for cool indoor activities?

 Charlotte doesn’t mess around when it comes to brunch.
-From classics like 300 East to breweries like Suffolk Punch to fancy spots like The Stanley — here are the 12 best brunch spots in our city, right now.
+From classics like 300 East to breweries like Suffolk Punch to fancy spots like La Belle Helene — here are the 23 best brunch spots in our city, right now.

-Here’s a complete list and map of Charlotte’s 20+ local breweries, plus the most popular beer at each.
-My favorite rainy day breweries with cool, spacious indoor setups include OMB, Brewers at 4001 Yancey, Resident Culture and Wooden Robot.
+Here’s a complete list and map of Charlotte’s 30+ local breweries, plus the most popular beer at each.
+Our favorite rainy day breweries with cool, spacious indoor setups include OMB, Brewers at 4001 Yancey, Resident Culture and Wooden Robot.

-The $35 Candle Bar experience is simple — choose a vessel, select a fragrance and then measure, mix and pour to create your own candle.
+The $40 Paddywax Candle Bar experience is simple — choose a vessel, select a fragrance and then measure, mix and pour to create your own candle.

 The course is outside but the swanky climate-controlled bays are heated so things stay comfortable year-round.
 If you’re looking for a more relaxed (and less expensive) covered driving range, check out Leatherman Golf on South Blvd.

-Here’s an Agenda guide on the 5 best new places to get create work in Charlotte that aren’t your house or your office.
+Here’s our guide on the best coffee shops in Charlotte to work remotely.
+You could use a break from your house or your office.

 This 40,000-square-foot library will allow you a look into the life of Billy Graham, “America’s Pastor.”
 Admission is free.